RfidResearchGroup/homebrew-proxmark3/README.md

 or `--without-standalone` to disable standalone mode altogether.

 `--with-lf-foo` corresponds to the `STANDALONE=LF_FOO` compile options listed [here](https://github.com/RfidResearchGroup/proxmark3/blob/master/doc/md/Use_of_Proxmark/4_Advanced-compilation-parameters.md#standalone).

-Some of these options will only work with `--HEAD`.

 ### Errors while running